|MP 5.01.16||Intravenous Anesthetics for the Treatment of Chronic Pain|

 Spinal Cord Injury

 Outcomes were assessed at 1 week and 1, 3, and 6 months after treatment.
 Pain intensity decreased from a numerical rating scale of 9 at baseline to 0.5 at 1 week and remained low (2.0) at 6 months.
 Three patients relapsed but with lower pain (3.8) than at baseline.
 Pain relief was 94%, 89%, and 79% at 1, 3, and 6 months, respectively.
-Upper and lower extremity movement improved from 3.2 at baseline to 0.4 at 6 months for arm movement and from 2.3 at baseline to 0.6 at 6 months for walking.
-At 6 months, there was a significant difference in the ability to perform activities of daily living; 1 patient rated total impairment, 3 severe impairment, 6 moderate impairment, and 10 patients no impairment.
+Upper- and lower-extremity movement improved from 3.2 at baseline to 0.4 at 6 months for arm movement and from 2.3 at baseline to 0.6 at 6 months for walking.
+At 6 months, there was a significant difference in the ability to perform activities of daily living; 1 patient rated total impairment, 3, severe impairment, 6, moderate impairment, and 10 patients, no impairment.
 Impairment in the ability to work was rated at baseline as complete by 11, severe by 5, and as moderate by 4 patients.
 At 6 months, 2 patients remained unable to work, 4 had moderate impairment, and 14 patients reported no impairment.
-Psychotropic adverse effects resolved in the first week in the majority of patients, although 5 patients reported difficulties with sleeping and recurring nightmares for 1 month following treatment.
-Muscle weakness was reported in all patients for as long as 4–6 weeks following treatment.
+Psychotropic AEs resolved in the first week in most patients, although 5 patients reported difficulties with sleeping and recurring nightmares for 1 month following treatment.
+Muscle weakness was reported in all patients for as long as 4 to 6 weeks following treatment.
 As indicated by the authors, a strong placebo response to this intensive intervention might be expected, and a large, multicenter RCT would be needed to definitively establish efficacy and safety.
-At this time, the beneficial effect of intravenous administration of ketamine is considered suggestive but not proven; additional trials are needed.
+At this time, the beneficial effect of IV administration of ketamine is considered suggestive but not proven; additional trials are needed.

 Other Chronic Pain